-Once you have made your list, divide into Breakfast, lunch and Dinner including snacks – if you want to make your own, I like making energy and granola bars.
+Once you have created your list, divide into Breakfast, lunch and Dinner including snacks – if you want to make your own, I like making energy and granola bars.
 Decide on whether you want to use a board for reference or a handwritten/typed timetable attached to the front door of your fridge.
 What next?
 Food (grocery) shopping, this is where the hard work begins.
-Don’t forgot to buy plastic or glass containers or use the empty tabs of ice cream, butter, etc – if you don’t have any or just a few.
+Don’t forgot to buy plastic or glass containers or use the empty tabs of ice cream, butter, etc – if you don’t have buy many or just a few.

 Now you have got your food stocked in your cupboards and fridge/freezer.
 Its time to cook.
 My tips:

-- Set aside a day to cook your meals – weekend if you work on weekdays.
+Set aside half a day to cook your meals – weekend if you work on weekdays.
 Yes its a scarifice but worth it.
 Think of the savings you will make!

-- Start with simple meals, that can be kept in the fridge for a few days or frozen.
+Start with simple meals, that can be kept in the fridge for a few days or frozen for later.

-- If you can bake, try muffins, fruit breads such as banana and carrot breads; baked overnight French toast or even bake your own bread filled with your favourite ingredients – savoury or sweet, its up to you.
+If you can bake, try muffins, fruit breads such as banana and carrot breads; baked overnight French toast or even bake your own bread filled with your favourite ingredients – savoury or sweet, its up to you.
 All of these can be frozen, and taken out when you need it.

-Don’t beat yourself if you don’t have time to cook every week, if you are able to cook every fortnight, that is fine, you are making an effort and that is what matters.
+Don’t beat yourself if you don’t have time to cook every week, if you are only able to cook every fortnight, that is fine, you are making an effort and that is what matters.
 If you have a big freezer utilise it to its maximum, ideal for those days when you don’t feel like cooking.
-However, if there is no time you can cook one dish to last for a couple of meals, once you get used you can to cooking from stratch you will be able to move from one to more meals.
+However, if there is no time you can cook one dish to last for a couple of meals, once you get used to cooking from stratch you will be able to move from one to more meals.

 Remember its all about baby steps, don’t over do it.
 Start simple, the main thing is you have made a start.
-The tips I gave are just a guide, tailor it to your needs.
+The tips I have given are just a guide, tailor it to your needs.

 Hope you find this post useful, please feel free to post your comments and questions.